Exponential decay of random correlations for random Anosov systems mixing on fibers

 \subsection{Examples of Anosov and mixing on Fibers System}

-Theorem 8.1 in \cite{HLL} showed that the random dynamical systems satisfying the following conditions are topological mixing on fibers: \begin{enumerate} \item[(A1)]$(\theta,\Omega)$ is a minimal irrational rotation on the compact torus; \item[(A2)]$\phi$ is Anosov on fibers; \item[(A3)]$\phi$ is topological transitive on $M\times\Omega$. \end{enumerate} \begin{remark} This class of systems can't be topological mixing.
+Theorem 8.1 in \cite{HLL} showed that the random dynamical systems satisfying the following conditions are topological mixing on fibers: \begin{enumerate} \item[(A1)]$(\Omega,\theta)$ is a minimal irrational rotation on the compact torus; \item[(A2)]$\phi$ is Anosov on fibers; \item[(A3)]$\phi$ is topological transitive on $M\times\Omega$. \end{enumerate} \begin{remark} This class of systems can't be topological mixing.
 In fact, it is well-known that a factor of a topological mixing system is also topological mixing.
-Notice that the irrational rotation is not topological mixing, hence $\phi$ can't be topological mixing. \end{remark}
+Notice that the irrational rotation is not topological mixing, hence $\phi$ can't be topological mixing. \end{remark} A typical example satisfying (A1)-(A3) is given by following.
+Fiber Anosov maps on 2-d tori: Let $\theta$ be a homeomorphism on a compact metric space $\Omega$ and let $A= .$ Define $\phi:\mathbb{T}^2\times \Omega\rightarrow \mathbb{T}^2\times \Omega$ by where $h$ is a continuous map from $\Omega$ to $\mathbb{T}^2$.